excroll/Technical-analysis-indicators-in-CSharp-language/README.md

 - [ ] and more...

 This project was created in Visual Studio 2022, DotNet-6.0.

-Press debug to run the script.
+Press debug to run the script

 Indicators data was tested on Binance spot tradingview terminal.

 The libraries used for the example where: